Concrete Lifting / Mudjacking / Poly Leveling / Slab Jacking

 What is causing my concrete to sink?

 There are a few reasons that your concrete can be sinking, but most of the time it is because of water.
 Soil erosion beneath the slab is the reason your concrete is sinking, and it could be because of rain water, runoff from a roof or a misplaced downspout, or even a pipe leaking beneath the slab itself.
 When water gets beneath the concrete, it will begin to wash away the soil, creating a void, or empty space.
 Because of the weight of the concrete, it will begin to settle and shift when these voids are present.
 Concrete Leveling finds these voids and fills them, leaving you with level concrete once again!
+So if you need void filling or concrete leveling, we are your guys!

 How much does concrete leveling and polyjacking cost?